Rabbani says terms of IMF accord are secret

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: Former Senate Chairman said that no one knew about the terms and conditions of the International Monetary Fund (IMF) aggreement with Pakistan as all the things were kept secret.
+KARACHI: Former Senate Chairman Mian Raza Rabbani said that no one knew about the terms and conditions of the International Monetary Fund (IMF) aggreement with Pakistan as all the things were kept secret.

 He expressed his resolve that Pakistan People’s Party (PPP) would not allow foreign agenda to work in Pakistan.
 Terming the privatisation of the Water & Power Development Authority’s (Wapda) distribution and power generation companies a security risk for Pakistan, he demanded that the government should cancel its entire privatisation programme.